IONDO/Game-project/README.md

 1. Beginner

-   Points to get: 50 points
+   Points to get: 15 points

 2. Intermediate

-   Points to get: 150 points
+   Points to get: 30 points

 3. Expert

-   Points to get: 300 points
+   Points to get: 48 points

-Every time the user reaches and accomplish a level, a winner screen will appear.
-However, if he loses, a game over screen will appear.

 ## MVP (DOM – CANVAS)
 1. Game initial screen
 2. Game screen
 3. Winner screen
 3. Game over screen
-4. Score box
+4. Bar
-5. Bar
+5. Ball
-6. Ball
+6. Blocks
 7. Ball to move around the grid
-8. Bar to move at the buttom of the grid
+8. Bar to move with keyboard at the buttom of the grid
-9. Box with the level in which we are playing
-10.Box with the amount of points the user has
+9. Score box
+10. Level box

 ## Backlog
 1. Add blocks at the top of the grid